 In the end, it’s all up to you to decide which one clicks with your company’s needs.

 Tackling non-licensed-based software should come with a warning label.
 Up next, I’ll be discussing the risk of using shareware, freeware, and open-source software.
 I will also include some cybersecurity tips along the way.

 If you plan on using shareware, pay extra attention to apps that use ads-generated revenue.
 Some of them may contain links to malicious websites that could seriously harm your machine.
 Best to check the security certificate after clicking on an ad, though I advise you not to.

 Some applications advertised as freeware could be fake.
 Don’t download the first app you find on Google.
 Take your time and do some research.
 You would do well to stay away from websites that use too many CTAs and “free download” buttons.
 It’s like playing Russian Roulette with your personal data.

 3. Freeware used as a malware entry point

 As you know, outdated and unpatched software can be used by malicious hackers to circumvent your antivirus\antimalware solution.
 Since freeware does not receive regular security patches, it can become an entry point for malware.

 4. Strengthen your cyber-defenses

 When all else fails, ensure that you have a good antivirus\antimalware solution.
-Thor Premium Enterprise, our product that incorporates two of our award-winning technologies (Thor Foresight Enterprise and Thor Vigilance Enterprise) will ensure that no malware lands on your machine, by continuously scanning your outbound and inbound traffic, severing any malicious C&C connection it detects.
+Endpoint Security Software, our product that incorporates two of our award-winning technologies (Thor Foresight Enterprise and Thor Vigilance Enterprise) will ensure that no malware lands on your machine, by continuously scanning your outbound and inbound traffic, severing any malicious C&C connection it detects.